iron-io/docs/worker/languages/nodejs/index.md

 We've created a [command line interface](/worker/reference/cli) to the IronWorker service that makes working with the service a lot easier and more convenient.
 It does, however, require you to have Ruby 1.9+ installed and to install the `iron_worker_ng` gem.
-Once Ruby 1.9+ is installed, you can just the following command to get the gem:
+Once Ruby 1.9+ is installed, you can just run the following command to get the gem:

 <figcaption><span>Command Line </span></figcaption>